HMS Roebuck (1690)

 HMS Roebuck was a fifth-rate warship in the Royal Navy which, under the command of William Dampier, carried the first British scientific expedition to Australia in 1699.
+It sank in early 1701.
 The wreck of the ship has since been located by a team from the Western Australian Maritime Museum at a site on the coast of Ascension Island where it foundered more than 300 years ago.

 Construction and early service

 Roebuck was built by Snellgrove at Wapping, East London, and launched on 17 April 1690 during the reign of William III and Mary II as one of 12 purpose-built fireships.
 It carried 8 guns, was 292 tons (builder's measure), 96 ft long, and 25.5 ft wide.
 In June 1690 Roebuck was present at the Battle of Beachy Head.

 Around 1695 the ship was upgraded and listed as a 26-gun fifth-rate.
 Though plans and models of similar ships survive, being a relatively lowly vessel at its time of construction, no contemporary plans of Roebuck itself have been found.
 This lack of detail has resulted in considerable disagreement until recently about the vessel's appearance.
 As a result, only notional images have appeared in artwork and on postage stamps.